 - Animal sources and dairy products have the highest amount of proteins.
 They contain all the essential amino acids required to make new proteins in the body.
-Animal proteins include meat, eggs, poultry, sea food and dairy products.
-Dairy products that contain proteins include milk, cheese, paneer and yoghurt.
+Animal proteins include meat, eggs, poultry, seafood, and dairy products.
+Dairy products that contain proteins include milk, cheese, paneer, and yogurt.

 - The nutrients present in fruits are essential for maintaining a healthy skin and hair.
-You can consume a fruit in its raw form or can create a variety of preparations like fruit salads, concoction of juices, smoothies, milk shakes and so on.
-Apart from having high levels of protein, fruits are also low in fats and high in fibre which will keep you full for a longer period of time and prevent bloating.
+You can consume a fruit in its raw form or can create a variety of preparations like fruit salads, concoction of juices, smoothies, milkshakes, and so on.
+Apart from having high levels of protein, fruits are also low in fats and high in fiber, which will keep you full for a longer period and prevent bloating.

 Meat contains a significant amount of proteins.
 White or poultry meats are healthier than red meats because of their high content of lean proteins.
 Chicken is one of the most nutritious and versatile meats.
 Four ounces of chicken contains 32 grams of protein, with very low fat and cholesterol.
 Chicken is best nutritionally when boiled, roasted and baked.